 iSpecimen Expands Biospecimen Provider Network

-iSpecimen Strategically Grows its Proprietary Marketplace Platform with Seven New Biospecimen Sample Providers Across the U.S. and Europe

-/EIN News/ -- LEXINGTON, Mass., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- iSpecimen Inc. (Nasdaq: ISPC) (“iSpecimen” or the “Company”), an online global marketplace that connects scientists in need of biospecimens for medical research with a network of healthcare specimen providers, today announced that over the course of the second half of 2022, the Company added and onboarded seven new biospecimen providers to the iSpecimen Marketplace®, for both banked and prospectively collected specimens.
+LEXINGTON, Mass., Feb.
+08, 2023 (GLOBE NEWSWIRE) -- iSpecimen Inc. ISPC ("iSpecimen" or the "Company"), an online global marketplace that connects scientists in need of biospecimens for medical research with a network of healthcare specimen providers, today announced that over the course of the second half of 2022, the Company added and onboarded seven new biospecimen providers to the iSpecimen Marketplace®, for both banked and prospectively collected specimens.
 These new suppliers will allow iSpecimen to improve global access to vital biospecimens and data needed to help advance research in oncology, autoimmune diseases, infectious diseases, cardiovascular diseases and more.

 As part of this network expansion, researchers utilizing the iSpecimen Marketplace® will have access to samples of larger patient populations with diverse phenotypes across the U.S. and Europe.
 Notably, one of the new suppliers will now provide researchers with access to fresh whole blood in key locations that help ensure quick-turn collection and delivery.
 Another key supplier is a U.S.-based network of clinical trial groups that prospectively collects various biofluid specimens, including blood, blood-derived specimens and other biofluids from diverse population groups to isolate peripheral blood mononuclear cells (PBMCs) to streamline custom research projects.